owncloud-archive/promo/README.md

 ![](ownCloud logo square.png)

 The logo is white on dark blue (#1d2d44).
 It should not be used differently, especially not inversed.
-The text can be optionally left out though.
+The name »ownCloud« can be optionally left out though.

 The typeface of the logo (or similar ones) should not be used anywhere else.
-Better use [FreeSans](http://www.gnu.org/software/freefont/), which is an open remake of Helvetica.
+Instead use [Open Sans](https://en.wikipedia.org/wiki/Open_Sans), in regular weight.
+Use bold sparingly and only for selected emphasis.